Time Complexity Analysis in Data Structures and Algorithms

 Types of operations used in algorithms

 We perform various types of operations on data to deliver the correct output.
-So before moving forward to the algorithm analysis, let's explore all the basic operations in algorithms:
+So before moving forward to the algorithm analysis, let's explore some basic operations in algorithms:

 • Arithmetic operations: Addition (+), subtraction (-), multiplication (*), division (/), modulus (%).